sjackman/open-science/open-science.md

 Make is beautiful
 ================================================================================

-+ Give it rules to create one type of file from another
++ Tell Make how to create one type of file from another
-+ Tell it what you files you want to create
++ and what you files you want to create
 + Make looks at which files you have
 + and figures out how to create the files you want

-Bioinformatics pipeline using Make
+Make example
 ================================================================================

 ```Makefile